florianzwagemaker/jovian-docs/README.md

 You're now free to make your suggestions.

 you can use `mkdocs serve` to see a preview of the documentation site in your browser.
 Please note that this command must be ran from the project-root. (where `mkdocs.yml` is located)

+Site should be re-built automatically every time you push something to master branch